-Blueberry sour cream coffee cake with streusel topping is moist, flavorful, and absolutely delicious bundt cake you're going to love!
+Blueberry sour cream coffee cake with streusel topping is a moist, flavorful, and absolutely delicious bundt cake you're going to love!
 With fresh berries and oats in a buttery cake it's hard to resist!

 I love this easy blueberry bundt cake because it's so flavorful, moist, and absolutely perfect.
 It does take a little longer to bake than I'd like or that I'm used to, but it's so worth it.